-The last step is to add some channels.
-You can do this in the network configuration page for the network you just configured.
-This is the easiest part!
+The last step is to add channels.
+You can do this in the network configuration page for the network you added.
 Look for the section on the page that mentions channels and select Add.
-You’ll be greeted by a few different options, but for our purposes, only two are relevant.
+There are a few different options, but for beginners, only two matter.

-Channel Name is the name of a channel you want to join, such as #fedora.
+Channel Name is the name of a channel you want to join, such as #fedora-magazine.
 The other setting you may find useful is Buffer Count.
 The buffer count is how many messages will be stored in the history for a particular channel when you log into IRC after being away.
-For most channels, 50 lines is probably plenty.
-But if you’re in a particularly chatty channel and don’t want to miss any messages, you can bump this setting to 200 or even 500 lines.
+For most channels, 50 lines is likely enough.
+But if you are in an active channel and don’t want to miss any messages, bump this setting to 200 or even 500 messages.

-Now that ZNC is fully configured, start the service and make sure it automatically starts itself if the server ever reboots.
-To do that, run the following commands:
+Now that ZNC is fully configured, start the service and enable it so ZNC automatically starts itself if the server ever reboots.
+To do that, run the following command:

-ZNC is now up and running on your server, and you can use your IRC client to connect.
+ZNC is up and running on your server.
+You can now use your IRC client to connect.

-Now that the hard work is done, you should configure your IRC client to use your ZNC bouncer service.
+Now that the hard work is done, it is time to configure an IRC client to use your ZNC bouncer service.
 A popular IRC client available in Fedora is the HexChat client.
-But there are plenty of options for you to find what works best for you.
+However, there are several options to choose from.
+Use what works best for you.

-Instead of adding the settings for an IRC network to your client, you’ll add information for your bouncer.
-The screenshot shows an example of how this might look for you.
+Instead of configuring an IRC network in the client, add information for your ZNC server.
+The screenshot shows an example of how this might look for HexChat users:

-The server password is how you authenticate to your bouncer.
-Instructions for how to connect are at the top of the ZNC page for your user.
+ZNC requires a server password to authenticate.
+Connection instructions are shown at the top of a ZNC IRC network page for your user.
 They’re generally formatted as username/network_name:password.
 You can refer to the ZNC wiki for more information about connecting with your IRC client.

-Once you’re finished adding the network, you can connect to the network.
+Once you add the network, you can connect to the network.
 Now you never have to worry about missing another message in an IRC channel again!